mwprogrammer/just-read/README.md

 # just-read
-A minimal reader that allows you to just read your files in the most focused manner possible.
+A minimal reader that allows you to read ebooks on your android device in a focused environment.